-Larry Davis, principal at Clay Hill Elementary in Jacksonville, FL took aim at staff morale in 2010-2011.
+Larry Davis, principal at Clay Hill Elementary in Jacksonville, FL, took aim at staff morale.
 Clay Hill implemented several new policies to bring the faculty together, while also acting to help others in a charitable way.

 “We added a breakfast to our monthly faculty meetings,” Davis said.
 “We’re also celebrating birthdays or achievements, and presenting a deserving person with a teacher/staff member of the month award.”

 At Mentone Elementary School in Mentone, CA, principal Kim Cavanagh saw success after implementing new instructional strategies.